Toyota insists on hydrogen: stubbornness or future

 While the electric car grabs headlines, Toyota maintains its bet on hydrogen with the Mirai.
 This fuel cell vehicle converts H2 into electricity and only emits water vapor.
 However, market reality and infrastructure raise questions about its real viability for light transportation.

 Silver Toyota Mirai advances on an empty road, with a cloud of pure water vapor.
-In the background, a modern hydrogen station stands alone under a cloudy sky.
+In the background, a modern, solitary hydrogen station under a cloudy sky.

 The complex engineering of hydrogen as fuel ⚙️

 Green hydrogen production requires electricity for electrolysis, a process that loses energy at every step.
-Storing it requires cryogenic or high-pressure tanks, which increases the vehicle's cost.
-Furthermore, its transport by truck or pipeline is expensive and dangerous due to its high volatility.
+Storing it demands cryogenic or high-pressure tanks, which increases the vehicle's cost.
+Additionally, its transport in trucks or pipelines is expensive and dangerous due to its high volatility.
 For every kilowatt used, only a fraction moves the Mirai's wheels.

 The master plan: refuel on Mars before your neighborhood 🚀